dutykh/ku-math-seminars/README.md

 ## Features

+### Seminar Status Handling
+Individual seminars can have status indicators:
+- `confirmed` (default) - Normal display
+- `cancelled` - Shows with [CANCELLED] prefix, strike-through text, and red accent
+- `postponed` - Shows with [POSTPONED] prefix and orange accent
+- `tentative` - Shows with [TENTATIVE] prefix, dashed border, and blue accent

+To skip a seminar series entirely for a week, simply omit it from the seminars list.

-### Status Banners
+### Week Status Banners
-The site automatically displays appropriate banners for:
+The site automatically displays appropriate banners for the entire week:
 - `holiday` - University holiday
 - `break` - Spring/summer break
 - `exams` - Examination period